theinternetfolks/context/README.md

 #### Tests

 - Used Mocha with Chai as Unit Tests
-- k6 was used to load test, to check if library was leaking data beyond a request (1500vus)
+- k6 was used to load test, to check if library was leaking data beyond a request (10000vus)

 [Test Coverage](https://theinternetfolks.github.io/context/coverage/)

 ## Authors

 - Sameer Khan ([@monkfromearth](https://www.github.com/monkfromearth))

-The authors are indebted to [Allan Mogusu](https://twitter.com/AllanMogusu), the original author of the [article](https://stackabuse.com/using-async-hooks-for-request-context-handling-in-node-js/) that inspired the library.